uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

     return embedding
 ```

-Now, we can embed the documents and the user query:
+We can use the `generate_embedding` function to embed the documents and the user query:

 ```python
 document_embeddings = [generate_embedding(doc) for doc in documents]